This is the multi-page printable view of this section. Click here to print.

 - The expiration period of the authentication key is up to 365 days.

-Config Inspection creation
+Config Inspection Create

 You can create and use the Config Inspection service in the Samsung Cloud Platform Console.